Bureau of Admin Services

 The Administrative Sergeant is responsible for the supervision of the Title 15 and PREA deputy.
 The Administrative Sergeant also is responsible for Detention Policy and Procedures, reviewing grievances, incarcerated person disciplinary appeal grievances, and other administrative duties.

-Comprised of a Deputy, supervised by the Administrative Sergeant, who plays a crucial role in preventing, detecting, and responding to sexual abuse and harassment within the facilities.
-Provides mandatory PREA training to staff, contract staff, and volunteers.
+• PREA: A Deputy supervised by the Administrative Sergeant plays a crucial role in preventing, detecting, and responding to sexual abuse and harassment.
+Provides mandatory PREA training to staff, contract staff, and volunteers, and ensures audit compliance.